pmcoltrane/MTConnect-Node/readme.md

 ## Usage

 From a command prompt in the repository working directory:
-> node server.js
+> node server.js [port={port}] [sender={sender}]

+The optional `port` parameter will be interpreted as the port on which the server should listen.
+The optional `sender` parameter will be used as the 'sender' string sent in the document headers.

-The server will listen on port 8080.
+The server will listen on port 8080 by default.
 From there, data items may be stored in the agent with:

 `http://localhost:8080/store?id={dataItemId}&timestamp={timestamp}&value={value}&condition={condition}`

-Although the parameters are not yet validated, they should be provided as follows:
+Parameters should be provided as follows:
 * `dataItemId` - the id of the data item.
 * `timestamp` - the UTC timestamp in ISO8601 format e.g. 2012-08-19T21:21:00Z.
 * `value` - the value of the data item.